BastienArcelin/dc2_img_generation/README.md

 ```

 ## Before starting
-1. Add a IMGEN_DATA environment variable, in the shell you are running, which points to the directory where you want your data to be stored.
+1. Add a IMGEN_DC2_DATA environment variable, in the shell you are running, which points to the directory where you want your data to be stored.

 Example, add to your ``.bashrc``:
 ```